-Heather is a Partner with PIB Law and focuses her practice on the representation of financial institutions in connection with financial services-related litigation matters.
+Heather is a partner in the Firm’s Orange County, California office, where she focuses her practice on real estate matters and the representation of financial institutions in connection with banking and financial services-related litigation matters.

-Prior to joining PIB Law, Heather was a Partner at Kralik & Jacobs LLP, where she handled commercial litigation cases with an emphasis on lender liability defense and business disputes.
-Previously, Heather was an Associate at Cox, Castle & Nicholson LLP.
+Prior to joining the firm, Heather was a partner at Kralik & Jacobs LLP, where she handled real estate matters and commercial litigation cases with an emphasis on lender liability defense and business disputes.
+Previously, Heather was an associate at Cox, Castle & Nicholson LLP where she handled a wide range of litigation matters, including real estate, construction, land use, and environmental litigation, insurance litigation and general business disputes.

 - Obtained summary judgment in favor of client on all of the plaintiff’s lender liability claims, and then subsequently obtained a $6.2 million judgment in favor of her client on its cross-complaint, together with a decree of judicial foreclosure.